 Learnings from implementing OKR's

 At Itsavirus we use the Objective Key Results (OKR’s) framework to prioritize and focus.
-Moreover, it helps us a lot with defining what not to do.
-In this article I will share some of my leanings from the past years.
+Moreover, it helps us a lot in defining what not to do.
+In this article, I will share some of my learnings from the past years.
 Please note, I definitely do not consider myself an expert in this field.
 I still have a lot to learn and improve on.
 Nevertheless.
-I had have some experiences that I think can be valuable for others who aim to use OKR's.
+I had had some experiences that I think can be valuable for others who aim to use OKR's.

-However, after the days and weeks progress, there is a realisation that defining the OKR's alone is not enough.
+However, after the days and weeks progress, there is a realization that defining the OKR's alone is not enough.
 The challenge is not just to set objectives, but to consistently work towards achieving these objectives.
-It’s the same reason why people have difficulty with losing weight.
+It’s the same reason why people have difficulty losing weight.
 You can set goals and write down plans, but without a proper strategy for execution, nothing will happen.
-Achieving your objectives means you need to have great execution power and a predictable flow of information trough your company.
+Achieving your objectives means you need to have great execution power and a predictable flow of information through your company.
 If you want to use OKR's to improve your execution strength, you already need to have the basics in place.
-Otherwise you will fail.
+Otherwise, you will fail.

 When setting up our team in Asia, I used a step-by-step approach to implement OKR's.
 You could even claim, I used OKR's to implement OKR's.
 Some highlights of our approach:

-However, looking back, I now know that I should have taken this much more serious.
-When a team lacks the ability of achieving the objectives it sets for itself, it's not just the framework.
-It also points at; poor execution power, a management team that has to deal with distracting events (raising capital), developers that work without any clear direction, etc etc. Using OKR's therefore, is also a framework to detect other, fundamentally wrong elements in an organisation.
+However, looking back, I now know that I should have taken this much more seriously.
+When a team lacks the ability to achieve the objectives it sets for itself, it's not just the framework.
+It also points at; poor execution power, a management team that has to deal with distracting events (raising capital), developers that work without any clear direction, etc. Using OKR's therefore is also a framework to detect other, fundamentally wrong elements in an organization.